cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 format c
 ```

-Apart from the `printf`, Mindcode will support new `format()` function, which will just output the `format` instruction for each of its arguments.

 The upside is that `fmt` can be a variable and the formatting still works.
-The downside is that it generally won't be possible to optimize the `format` instructions, even if their parameters get resolved to a constant value (this would mean manipulating the placeholders in instructions that produced the text buffer, which is either impossible, or way too complicated).
-The existing compile time formatting (e.g. `println($"Position: $x$y");`) will optimize better if the parameters resolve down to constant values.
+The downside is that it generally isn't possible to optimize the `format` instructions, even if their parameters get resolved to a constant value (this would mean manipulating the placeholders in instructions that produced the text buffer, which is generally impossible with statical analysis).
+The existing compile time formatting (e.g. `println($"Position: $x$y");`) will optimize to better code better if some or all of the parameters resolve down to constant values.

+Apart from the `printf`, Mindcode supports new `format()` function, which just outputs the `format` instruction for each of its arguments.

 The format instruction searches the text buffer, looking for a placeholder with the lowest number.
 The first occurrence of this placeholder is then replaced by the value supplied to the `format`.
-This means that each format only replaces one placeholder: `printf("{0}{0}{1}", "A", "B")` will therefore output `AB{1}` and not `AAB`, which might be expected.
-On the other hand, `printf("A{0}B", "1{0}2", "X")` will output `A1X2B` - the placeholder inserted into the text buffer by the `format` instruction is used by the subsequent `format`.
+This means that each format only replaces one placeholder: `printf("{0}{0}{1}", "A", "B")` followed by `printflush` therefore outputs `AB{1}` and not `AAB`!
+On the other hand, `printf("A{0}B", "1{0}2", "X")` outputs `A1X2B` - the placeholder inserted into the text buffer by the `format` instruction is used by the subsequent `format`.
 That opens up a lot of possibilities for building outputs dynamically; for example to print numbers with thousands separators:

 ```
 #set target = ML8A;

 // Formats a number into the text buffer, without external memory.
-// The text buffer must not contain placeholders {0} and {1}; it needs to start from {2}. inline def formatNumber(n)
+// The text buffer must not contain placeholders {0} and {1}.
+It must contain at least one other placeholder ({2} or higher). def formatNumber(n)
+    n = floor(n);
     if n < 0 then
-        format("-{2}");
+        format("-{2}");     // Prepend the minus sign
-        n = -n;
+        n = abs(n);
     end;
-    while n > 1000
+    while n > 999 do
         mod = n % 1000;
-        // Insert placeholder for the next group, separator, leading zeroes (if any) and a placeholder for this group. format(mod < 10 ? "{2},00{1}" : mod < 100 ? "{2},0{1}" : "{2},{1}");
+        // Insert placeholder for the next group, thousands separator, leading zeroes (if any) and a placeholder for this group. format(mod < 10 ? "{2},00{1}" : mod < 100 ? "{2},0{1}" : "{2},{1}");
         format(mod);
         n \= 1000;
     end;

-    // Put the reaining number into the remaining placeholder format(n);
+    // Put the rest of the number into the remaining placeholder format(n);
 end;

 // Prints the number straight away
-// The text buffer must not contain any placeholders lower than {3}. inline def printNumber(n)
+// The text buffer must not contain any placeholders lower than {3}. def printNumber(n)
     print("{2}");
     formatNumber(n);
 end;